Last modified: May 1, 2023

-Please read each of these documents carefully.
-Together, these documents are known as the “Terms”.
-They establish what you can expect from us as you use the Google My Business Services, and what we expect from you.
+Please read the Terms carefully.
+They establish what you can expect from us as you use Business Profile Services and what we expect from you.
 As used in these Google Business Profile Additional Terms, "you" means the business entity using the Business Profile Services.

 What we expect from you